How to compare lenders for first-time homebuyers

 - Brokers: A mortgage broker isn’t a lender, but rather an individual or company that connects borrowers to lenders.
 The broker compares multiple lenders and loan options on your behalf and counsels you on the best option — a valuable service when you want to compare mortgages as a first-time buyer.
 Usually, the lender pays the broker’s fee and then passes that cost onto you.

-- Marketplaces: If you don’t know where to start when comparing mortgage rates and lenders, an online tool like Bankrate can help you identify lenders and rate trends without needing to hop between websites.
-If you see a lender you like, many marketplaces also directly connect you to the lender for next steps.
+If you don’t know where to start when comparing mortgage rates and lenders, an online marketplace like Bankrate can help you identify lenders and rate trends without needing to hop between websites.
+If you see a lender you like, many marketplaces also directly connect you with the lender for next steps.

 How to compare lenders as a first-time homebuyer